-Q: What are the clinical implications of using anifrolumab to treat lupus?
+Q: What are the main benefits of using anifrolumab for treatment?

 A: It takes care of all interferons.
 If you’re going to inhibit something, generally, the more inhibition you accomplish, the better.
 Anifrolumab does this.
 Compared to sifalimumab, inhibition is 50 percent greater with anifrolumab.
 It approaches 90 percent inhibition while sifalimumab is around 40 percent to 50 percent.

 Q: What do you use to define success with this treatment?

 A: Lupus is about the most heterogeneous disease there is.
 A patient can sometimes respond in one domain, but worsen in another.
 For example, a patient’s skin could get better, but they could go into renal failure.
 With anifrolumab, patients entered the study with a certain number of SLEDAI points.
 They also had lab and clinical abnormalities.
 We tracked their injections, and the results were really dramatic with the skin.
 Patients with the worst skin disease had an amazing response.
 We knew from data about alpha interferon inhibitors the skin could be responsive to this approach.

 Q: Are there any drawbacks to using anifrolumab?